omalleyian/jenkins-containerization/readme/JenkinsDockerReadme.md

-# Overview

-MASSIVELY SIMPLIFIED

-## Run
+# Run

-Example command:
+Typical usage of our image will like this command.
+The details of what the command does are listed at the end of this doc.

-`docker run --name myjenkins -p 8080:8080 -p 50000:50000 jenkins:centos7`
+`docker run --name jenkinscasc -v /bin/docker:/bin/docker -v /var/run/docker.sock:/var/run/docker.sock -v /root/.ssh/:/jenkins/.ssh -p 8080:8080/tcp -p 5000:5000 jenkinscasc:v1`

-## Images Breakdown
+# Images Breakdown

 - Basics